Alternatives to your classic socks

 Posted 20th August 2015 by SockShop

 Recent years have seen a revival of socks as a fashion accessory with colours, stripes and patterns becoming more common – especially among men.

 Toes used to snuggle alongside each other at the bottom of your socks, but now they’ve each got their own little socks with the advent of toe socks.

 HotSox feels feet aren’t just made for walking – they’re also for learning.

 Designed with culture vultures in mind, these classic cotton socks mean you can have your favourite art work at your fingertips…well, toe tips.

-With a range including everything from Van Gogh’s Sunflowers and Starry Night to the Mona Lisa, you’ll make quite the impression at the gallery with these feet warmers.
+With a range including everything from Van Gogh’s Mona Lisa, you’ll make quite the impression at the gallery with these feet warmers.

 3. Where are they?

 For those wanting a more practical sock, or who are simply a little bit more modest, stick on some secret socks or shoe liners.
 These do the hard graft of an everyday sock, but without all the showing off.

 They come in a range of sizes from pairs that just peak out over your trainers and cover the balls and heel and not much else.